lleon95/NFC_Points_Service/Readme.txt

     2. PN532 reads the memory using the password (12345678) and returns the content in console
     3. The script collects the memory data and creates and object as follows: obj = {
-            lectorID: it's a constant
+            readerID: it's a constant
             cardID: it's the UUID read
             cardToken: it's the memory content deciphered
-            lectorToken: it's a constant
+            readerToken: it's a constant
             points: it's defined by three buttons (1st: 500 points, 2nd: 1000 points, 3rd: 5000 points)
         }
     4. Afterwards, the object should be posted onto the API request: